Andriizachepilo/terraform-project/README.md

 ## Architecture

 The architecture of CloudSmartHome is meticulously crafted to ensure optimal performance, security, and scalability.
-Key components of the architecture include:

 ![Architecture](./screenshot/smarthouse.png)